FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/multihost.md

 ----

 Building the first blockchain network(../../quick_start/air_installation.md)This chapter describes in detail how to build a stand-alone 4-node blockchain network in the Air version.
-This chapter takes building a multi-machine 4-node blockchain network as an example to describe in detail how to deploy FISCO BCOS on multiple machines.。
+This chapter takes building a multi-machine 4-node blockchain network as an example to describe in detail how to deploy FISCO BCOS on multiple machines。

 ## 1. Build a multi-machine 4-node blockchain network